michalmietlinski/2025-simple-scripts/midi-functions/README.md

 # MIDI Keyboard Shortcuts

-A simple Node.js script for handling MIDI input from my keyboard and converting it to system keyboard shortcuts.
+A simple Node.js script for handling MIDI input from my keyboard and converting it to system keyboard shortcuts and text input.
 Perfect for testing different approaches to MIDI input handling and automation.

 ## Features

-### Keyboard Shortcuts
+### Single Key Shortcuts
 - **Note 48**: Ctrl+A (Select All)
 - **Note 49**: Alt+Shift+C
 - **Note 50**: Ctrl+C (Copy)